-Molly Spomer (seen visiting her Grandma during the Pandemic) previously was a patient at West Springs and now is a valued staff member at the Hospital.
-She posts regularly about life and dealing with mental illness from different perspectives.
+Molly Spomer was previously a patient at West Springs and now is a valued staff member at the Hospital.
+She posts regularly about life and dealing with mental illness from her insider perspective.

 Honestly, I have struggled to come up with an article to be inspirational or influential at the least.
 Unfortunately, it has been tough believing my own words of encouragement so, I develop writers block and try to come up with other topics.
 I have still been at a loss so I figured this is what I needed to write about.